The 54th Regiment Massachusetts Volunteer Infantry Plaza

 Monte Playground Acushnet Ave.

 This playground, the former site of the New Bedford Vocational School and the mecca of the Cape Verdean community, is named for Joseph P. Monte who fought in World War I and who was one of the first Cape Verdeans to receive the Purple Heart Medal (1935).
-There is a monument in the entrance of the playground.
-This playground was dedicated on November 11, 1938.
-Sponsored by the Cape Verdean Veterans and the American Legion.
+The monument is located in the entrance of the playground which was dedicated on November 11, 1938 and sponsored by the Cape Verdean Veterans and the American Legion.

 The Manuel E. Costa Sr. Way